 Frankenstein's Baby at Union Hall

 This comedian-operated location opened in September 2024.
-They started with shows on just Thu/Fri/Sat but seem to have expanded to almost every night of the week.
+They started with shows on just Thu/Fri/Sat but seem to have expanded to almost every night of the week (two on Friday/Sat).
 The entrance is a little make-shift but the performance space is nice enough.
 It's currently BYOB, which is refreshing, but they have a small fridge with cans for sale if you turn up without doing the necessary prep.
 They also have a food truck each week (details on their website).
-Try using the code FRIENDS - you might get something off the ticket price - but it's pretty cheap without any discount.
+The discount code "Bushwick" will apparently get you 50% off the ticket price, or you could try "FRIENDS", or "SUNDAY" for Sunday shows.
+Even without a discount, it's very affordable.

-On my only visit I had a reasonable time but there were no names on the bill.
-I've noticed one or two established comics (Josh Gondelman) starting to be listed.
+On my last visit I had a pretty good time.
+Chloe Radcliffe was the only name on the bill I knew.
+I have noticed one or two more established comics (Josh Gondelman/Shane Torres) starting to be listed.